Here’s everything you need to know about car insurance in Pennsylvania.

 It also has a rewards program specifically for teens as well as a good grades award for students, which makes it a great choice for both new and younger drivers.
 In fact, we rated State Farm the best insurance company for students and one of the top three best providers for teens.

 But perhaps most importantly of all, State Farm has reasonable rates.
 We found that it had the second-cheapest average premiums, second only to USAA, which only serves military members.
-Pennsylvania drivers will be pleased to learn that State Farm has lowered its premiums in the state by 2 percent as of 2019.
+Pennsylvania drivers will be pleased to learn that State Farm has lowered its premiums in the state by two percent as of 2019, according to the company.

 Customer service is also quite good with State Farm.
 We found that State Farm had fewer than the median number of complaints for an insurance company of its size.
-The provider also has an A+ rating on the Better Business Bureau.
+The provider also has an A+ rating on the BBB.

 Unfortunately, although we are generally quite impressed with State Farm’s plans, we weren’t happy with the lack of an accident forgiveness program, which is a fairly standard feature.

-Geico is the second most popular car insurance provider in the United States, and another good choice for Pennsylvanians.
-We awarded Geico 5/5 stars and have ranked it as one of the best choices for students and military personnel.
+Geico is the second most popular car insurance provider in the United States and another good choice for Pennsylvanians.
+We awarded Geico 4.5 out of 5.0 stars and have ranked it as one of the best choices for students and military personnel.

 Financially, Geico is a very strong company, which means you’re more likely to get claims covered when you submit them.
-The company has an A++ financial strength rating from AM Best, and wrote $33.1 billion in premiums in 2018.
+The company has an A++ financial strength rating from AM Best, and wrote over $34 billion in premiums in 2019.
 Clearly, Geico has the financial wherewithal to fulfill claims, and unlike some smaller companies, it is a better business decision on the company’s part to ensure customer satisfaction than it is to pinch pennies.

 Geico’s premiums average a bit higher than State Farm’s, but it is still very reasonable and much cheaper than most other providers we reviewed.

 Geico excels in convenience.
 The provider is very tech-centric, making it quick and easy to get a quote, purchase a policy, or file a claim online.
 This, coupled with the availability of local Geico agents, is likely one of the main reasons for its high customer satisfaction.
-In fact, 97 percent of Geico customers reported they were satisfied with their service in a third-party study.
+In fact, according to a 2017 study by Alan Newman Research, 97 percent of Geico customers reported they were satisfied with their service.

 Geico also provides a number of discounts to its customers including: